Herc-Ch/ml_assignment/README.md

         http://localhost:8000/health

     ![alt text](https://github.com/Herc-Ch/ml_assignment/blob/main/health.png?raw=true)
-    The API endpoint /feature_engineering will return the feature-engineered data in JSON format and the health status respectively.
+    The API endpoints will return the feature-engineered data in JSON format and the health status respectively as shown at the images above.